ppinard/fsaecostreport/docs/users/costtable.rst

 .. _costtable_do_dont:

-A few points of do and don't:
+A few important do and don't:

 * Always use the IDs
 * You should never have to erase a formula.